 Canada and Mexico: Committed to a renewed NAFTA deal

-Despite recent claims by the US to be nearing a bi-lateral free trade agreement with Mexico; Canadian and Mexican officials clearly stated today that both sides were still insisting on a trilateral agreement between the nations.
+Despite recent claims by the US to be nearing a bi-lateral free trade agreement with Mexico; Canadian and Mexican officials clearly stated today that both sides insist on a trilateral agreement between the nations.

 The largest point of contention continues to be insistence by the US to a 5 year Sunset Clause.
 Understandably, Canada and Mexico continue to strenuously oppose this clause.
-The instability in the global trade market that this type of clause would create is not deemed to be in the best interest of any of the parties.
-Essentially this would put trade negotiations to start every 3 years.
+Global trade markets would become unstable and is deemed to not be in the best interest of anyone.
+Essentially this would require trade negotiations every 3 years.

 After a meeting in Mexico City, Canadian Foreign Minister Chrystia Freeland and Mexican Economy Minister Ildefonso Guajardo said they remained optimistic about negotiations to revamp the 24-year-old trade pact.

 U.S. President Donald Trump has repeatedly threatened to withdraw from the pact if he cannot renegotiate to better serve his country’s interests.